lalor/lalor.github.com/index.md

 avatar: yes
 ---

-I am a master candidate at Department of Computer Science and Technology of Xiamen University and expected to graduated in June 2014.
+My name is Mingxing LAI and major in computer science.
+I'm a software engineer work at Netease in hangzhou.
 I'm a passionate guy.
-Passionate about Computer Science and Philosophy.
+Passionate about Computer Science and History.
 My interest hobbies are widespread, like mountain climbing, swimming, go to the cinema, travel etc.

 My dreams are: